Local and global well-posedness for a quadratic Schr\"odinger system on spheres and Zoll manifolds: Bilinear estimates and applications

 In this subsection, we will use the spectral bilinear estimates \eqref{BiliSurfA} and \eqref{BiliSda} to infer evolution bilinear estimates involving the interaction of the semigroups given in \eqref{RenormUV} by

 We emphasize here that the choice of the $\pm$ signs in \eqref{SemiGPS} is due to the presence of complex conjugate in the expressions we are going to deal with and has no relation to the choice of $(+, +)$ signs that we made in the introduction.
-We will start by studying the case of compact surfaces.
-Note that on the sphere $ (\mathbb{S}^2, can) $ we can take advantage of the precise knowledge of the spectrum of the operator $-\Delta_{\mathbb{S}^{2}}$ (see \eqref{SpecSd} with $d = 2$).
-After obtaining the bilinear estimates in the case of the sphere, we will extend those results to the case of Zoll manifolds.
-Since the localization of the eigenvalues of the operator $-\Delta_{M_{Zoll}}$ is also well understood (see Proposition \ref{ZollSpec}), we will extend the estimate in this case by introducing a suitable abstract perturbation of the Laplacean to reduce to an analysis that is already carried out in the case of the sphere $\mathbb{S}^{2}$.
-We will also derive a generalization of the bilinear estimates for the case of the spheres $\mathbb{S}^d $, $ d \geq 3 $, taking advantage of the precise knowledge of the spectrum.
+Notice that, on the sphere $ (\mathbb{S}^d, can) $ we can take advantage of the precise knowledge of the spectrum of the operator $-\Delta_{\mathbb{S}^{d}}$ (see \eqref{SpecSd}).
+After obtaining the bilinear estimates in the case of the spheres, we will extend those results to the case of Zoll manifolds.
+Since the localization of the eigenvalues of the operator $-\Delta_{Zoll}$ is also well understood (see Proposition \ref{ZollSpec} below), we will extend the estimate in this case by introducing a suitable abstract perturbation of the Laplacian to reduce to an analysis that is already carried out in the case of the sphere $\mathbb{S}^{d}$.